 If you could have a lunch date with one woman you admire – who would that be and what would you ask her?

 Beyoncé Giselle Knowles Carter.
-Her mind, business savvy, work ethic, discipline, creativity, and strategic thinking are unmatched.
+Her mind, business acumen, work ethic, discipline, creativity, and strategic thinking are unmatched.
 She works so hard that she makes everyone around her look lazy (even when they’re not).
 There are three examples that I came across recently and they are some of the reason I will forever Stan.

 The 2019 Coachella headliner was paid $8M for her performance which featured several other celebrities which she had to pay plus set costs, so she may have taken home $1-$2M for that performance.
 Beyoncé negotiated $4M for her performance (which only featured her family members) and exclusive rights to the content which she then sold to Netflix for $60M.
 She dominated the 2019 Coachella news cycle and used it to launch her new partnership with Adidas.